-Without a doubt Corporate Social Engagement has grown into one of the hottest topics over the last decade both in the business world and in society in general.
-The fact is consumers care about it so businesses have no choice but to follow suit.
+Without a doubt, corporate social engagement has grown into one of the hottest topics over the last decade in the business world and society.
+Consumers care about it, so businesses have no choice but to follow suit.
+Integrating professional service engagement ideas into corporate strategies can not only boost a company’s reputation but also create meaningful connections with the community, showing genuine commitment to societal growth.

 Sadly, there still are a lot of companies that look at their responsibility towards society as another annoying side of the business they have to pay for.
-This is why their efforts in the social domain are usually fragmented, non-strategic and downright superficial.
+Their efforts in the social domain usually become fragmented, lack strategy, and remain downright superficial.
 Their efforts are more often than not a waste of time and resources as they have little to no impact over the long run.
 Such businesses do nothing but just tick the CSR box.

 I find that many entrepreneurs, and especially professional firms and service providers, struggle as to how to approach philanthropy so their effort is sustainable but also optimal in the impact they make.